steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/Exploring-Templates.md

 ## Controls Libraries

 HALion provides a large number of preconfigured templates that can directly be used on macro pages.
-These are packed into two libraries: [Basic Controls](#basic-controls) and [Additional Controls](#additional-controls).
+These are packed into two libraries: [Basic Controls](#basic-controls), [Additional Controls](#additional-and-vector-controls) and [Vector Controls](#additional-and-vector-controls).

 ![Library Location Basic Controls](../images/LibraryLocationsBasic.PNG)